requiremen/Disease-prediction-model/README.md

-Here’s a clean and professional **README.md** template for a **DSE (DesiSensex) Prediction Model** project.
-You can copy this directly into your GitHub repo and edit the details as needed.

----

 # 📈 DSE Index Prediction Model

 A Machine Learning based prediction model designed to forecast trends of the **Dhaka Stock Exchange (DSE)** index using historical market data and technical indicators.